2007–2008 Ethiopian crackdown in Ogaden: Timeline

 Areas of fighting on 18 May 2007, shown in dark red.

-On October 21, 2007, the ONLF stated its forces had killed 250 soldiers during the battle near the town of Werder.
-There was no confirmation of the attack either from the Ethiopian Government or from independent sources.
+On October 21, 2007, the ONLF stated its forces had killed 250 Ethiopian soldiers during the battle near the town of Werder.
+There was no confirmation of the attack or the casualty figures either from the Ethiopian Government or from independent sources.
 On November 4, the ONLF claimed that up to 270 Ethiopian soldiers had been killed in clashes between October 26 and November 1.
 Once again, the claim could not be independently verified.

 On November 16, 2007, the Ethiopian Army claimed to have killed 100 ONLF fighters during the past month, and to have captured hundreds more.
 On November 18, 2007, the ONLF reported that the Ethiopian Air Force had carpet bombed villages and nomadic settlements the Ogaden region, killing up to a dozen civilians.
-An ONLF spokesman also said that some ONLF fighters were hurt in the air bombardments, but the air force targeted civilian settlements and livestock.
+An ONLF spokesman said that some ONLF fighters were also injured in the air bombardments, but the air force targeted civilian settlements and livestock.
 The Ethiopian Government denied these reports on November 20.
 On November 28, 2007, Ogaden residents described continued abuses on the part of the military, but also said that aid delivery had improved.
-UN humanitarian chief John Holmes said the humanitarian situation in Ogaden as "potentially serious" but not yet catastrophic.
+UN humanitarian chief John Holmes said the humanitarian situation in Ogaden was "potentially serious" but not yet catastrophic.
 Prime Minister Meles Zenawi said that human rights abuses and a humanitarian crisis "didn't exist.
 Doesn't exist.
 Will not exist."

 In January 2009, the foreign relations chief Mohammed Sirad was killed by Ethiopian security forces at the town of Danan as he met with other ONLF members.
 Reportedly this has led to the ONLF splitting into two factions, with one group allied to current ONLF chairman Mohammed Omar Osman, and the other led by senior leader Abdiwali Hussein Gas, who appointed Salahudin Ma'ow as the new ONLF chairman and declared that he will "bring Mohammed Omar Osman to court".